Since age 20, I’ve organized my life around the pursuit of adventure. (Thanks, Jim.)

-Running away to South America for 3 months to deal with a quarter-life crisis.
-Surfing and trekking in Peru, Carnaval in Bolivia, searching for killer whales on the Valdes Peninsula with Matt and Patrick, biking around Bariloche, falling in love with Buenos Aires.
+Running away to South America for 3 months—more or less my quarter-life crisis.
+Surfing and hiking in Peru, Carnaval in Bolivia, searching for killer whales on the Valdez Peninsula with Matt and Patrick, biking around Bariloche, falling in love with Buenos Aires.

-Starting Unschool Adventures and leading trips in Argentina, New Zealand, Peru, Chile, Nepal, Australia, Oregon, North Carolina, and Colorado.
-80 weeks of my life (and counting).
+Starting Unschool Adventures and leading trips in Argentina, New Zealand, Peru, Chile, Nepal, Australia, Oregon, North Carolina, and Colorado: more than 100 weeks of my life.

 The tree-climbing expedition in northern Guatemala with Jim, Julie, and Vince.
 Waking up in a tent in the high canopy, watching howler monkeys swing past.

-Couchsurfing in New Zealand, India, Peru, and across the U.S. Hosting Couchsurfers at my cabin in South Lake Tahoe.
+Couchsurfing in New Zealand, India, Peru, Europe, and the United States.
+Hosting Couchsurfers at my cabin in South Lake Tahoe.
+Here’s my profile.

 Writing three books.
 Having the first one magically picked up by a publisher from a direct email.
-Crowdfunding and independently publishing the other two.
+Independently publishing and financing the other two.

-Starting a podcast and interviewing some of my favorite thinkers in education.
+Starting a podcast as an excuse to interview some of my favorite thinkers in education.

-Trail running all over the place.
-32 miles on the John Muir Trail & the Seven Summits of Desolation in one day with Hannah.
-Long solo runs on the Kepler, Routeburn, and Abel Tasman tracks in New Zealand.
-34 miles on the Tahoe Rim Trail, all the shorter-but-still-mind-bending runs leading up to it.
+Trail running epic distances.
+32 miles on the John Muir Trail & 27 miles on the Seven Summits with Hannah.
+34 miles on the Tahoe Rim Trail.
+Those long solo runs on the Kepler, Routeburn, and Abel Tasman tracks in New Zealand.

-Snowboarding in British Columbia during college winter breaks with with Bryan.
+Snowboarding in British Columbia during college breaks with Bryan.
 Spending an entire winter getting paid to snowboard at Heavenly Ski Resort.
-The monumental run in the Termas de Chillán, age 14.
+Pure bliss at Termas de Chillán.

-Changing my major from astrophysics (impressive / socially validated) to alternative education (fringe / hippie) half-way through college.
+Changing my major from astrophysics (impressive / socially validated / vaguely employable) to alternative education (fringe / hippie / no clear career path) half-way through college.
 Designing my studies from the ground up, taking full ownership.
 Writing the crappy 40-page senior thesis paper.